bpc-einvoicing/bpc-semantics-spreadsheet-tools/utilities/Crane-ods2obdgc-20211105-2030z/readme-Crane-ods2obdgc.txt

 Additional optional invocation parameters:

  - add row as a column value:    row-number-column-name={string}
    - use this argument to add the row number of each row as a genericode column simple value, by naming the new column to be added
+   - this also adds a unique key suitable for raw output

  - identification metadata:      identification-uri={filename}
    - an XML document to use in place of defaulted metadata; the file is